Bad Survey Result Decoder

-A bad survey feels like the deal has died.
+A bad survey result feels like the deal has died.
 It usually hasn't.
-Most surveys flag at least one serious item, and the majority of those purchases still complete after a renegotiation or a fix.
-What matters is the next 72 hours: read the report twice, separate cosmetic from structural, and decide based on numbers, not the panic you feel right now.
+Most reports flag at least one serious item, and many purchases still complete after a renegotiation, a fix or a specialist follow-up.
+The job is to decode the wording before you panic.

 This page walks you through the decision in the order it needs to be made: how bad is bad, what your three options look like, how to renegotiate using real cost evidence, and when to pull out.